TwilCynder/goombalib-parser/readme.md

 Note that if you do not call this method, "property arguments" will just be treated as [basic arguments](#addparameterdest-options---optional--true)

-##### .enableHelpParameter() and .setAbstract(abstract)
+##### .enableHelpParameter(exit) and .setAbstract(abstract)
-`enableHelpParameter` displays a help message when arguments are parsed and either `-h` or `--help` were specified.
+If `enableHelpParameter` is called, a help message will be displayed when arguments are parsed and either `-h` or `--help` were specified ; the program will also exit with code 0 if the "exit" parameter is true.
 This help message is composed of
 - Optionnaly, a short text configured with `setAbstract`
 - A list of the parsers, with their description.

 ##### .setMissingArgumentBehavior(message, errorCode, throw_ = true)
 Configures the behavior of the parsing methods in case a mandatory argument is missing.
-- "message" (string) will set the text message displayed or raised.
+- "message" (string) will set the text message displayed or raised, depending on the next arguments.
 Note that this message will be followed by " : " and the destination name of the parameter that's missing.
 - "errorCode" (number), if specified, will make the program exit with the given error code.
 - "throw" (boolean) sets whether an exception is raised if an argument is missing.
 Pointless if "errorCode" is specified, as the program will exit before anything can be raised.
+- "log" (boolean) sets whether the "message" is logged to stderr on if an argument is missing

 #### Parse